pi-star-2025/pi_star/Math + Physics/misc/3-body-angles.md

 The original god 3 (straight line) is crossing with a galaxy of heavenly stars (angled line), and the indication that this is "reality" is an additional 8D 90-angle back to all original shapes.

 This 8D angle is a vector straight through 3.14.
-It is only the direction of this 8D angle which then makes the criss-crossed 3 (god) and 4 (existing worlds) have a straight and angled side (to indicate the direction of the blackhole).
+It is only the direction of this 8D angle which then makes the criss-crossed 3 (god) and 4 (existing worlds) have a straight and angled side (to indicate the initial direction of the blackhole).

 Then within this 3.14 fabric, light beams penetrate the blue fabric with 90-degree angles (i.e. 3.1415).